SkPhilipp/cortex/cortex-documentation/src/docs/asciidoc/tasks.md

 ### Solver Tactics & Strategies

 - Test variations of solver tactics and strategies and implement them to find effective strategies
+- Implement a custom strategy for SELFDESTRUCT

 ### Tracking Expression Optimizer

 - The expression optimizer can track variable constraints, simple inference may be possible for variables which are set to a fixed value.
 This allows for optimizations replacing any occurrence of the variable with the fixe value.
   Through these optimizations, we may optimize and evaluate constraints on JUMP_IF to verify whether a path is possible.
+- The expression optimize should skip re-optimizing expression subtrees which have already been optimized.

+### Stager Program

+Implement fully a customizable Stager program, which should perform a call to a target smart contract, verifying afterwards that the interactions was a success.
+An initial implementation can be found in stager.sol and stager-snippet.bin.

+### Barrier Programs

+Implement https://swcregistry.io/ as barrier programs.

 ### Ethereum Integration

+* Complete the implementation of the following instructions and variables;
+    - BALANCE
+    - BLOCK_HASH
+    - BYTE
+    - CALL_CODE
+    - COPY
+    - EXTERNAL_COPY
+    - SHIFT_LEFT
+    - SIGN_EXTEND
+    - signed GREATER_THAN
+    - signed DIVIDE
+    - signed LESS_THAN
+    - signed MODULO
+    - PROGRAM_MEMORY_SIZE
+    - PROGRAM_CODE_SIZE
+    - TRANSACTION_GAS_REMAINING
+    - TRANSACTION_GAS_PRICE
+    - BLOCK_COINBASE
+    - BLOCK_TIMESTAMP
+    - BLOCK_NUMBER
+    - BLOCK_DIFFICULTY
+    - BLOCK_GAS_LIMIT

 * Implement options for DIVIDE and MODULO to allow for signed and unsigned operation.
     Configure these new instructions in EthereumTranspiler for `SDIV` and `SMOD`.